 |Distribution in Australia|| |

-Fire ants have been found in South East Queensland, around Brisbane, Logan, Ipswich, Redland and Scenic Rim.
-Isolated infestations have been found north of the Gold Coast and in the Lockyer Valley.
+Fire ants have been found in South East Queensland (SEQ), around Brisbane, Logan, Ipswich, Redland and Scenic Rim.
+Isolated infestations have been found in SEQ north of the Gold Coast, in the Lockyer Valley and in Yarwun, Central Queensland.
 View a map of the current fire ant restricted area.

 |First aid advice|| |